northstowekarate/northstowekarate.github.io/index.md

 ## Our Teaching Approach

-We teach with a focus on clarity, encouragement, and respect — values that shape every lesson.
+We teach with a focus on tradition and respect — values that shape every lesson.
 For the full teaching approach and how it works in practice, see our [About page](/about/).

 ## What parents and students say about our classes